University of Central Arkansas: 2008 shooting

+On Sunday, October 26, 2008, a shooting took place on the UCA campus shortly after 9:00pm CDT.
+Two students were fatally shot.
+A third person, a non-student visiting the campus, was shot in the leg and treated at the nearby Conway Regional Medical Center.
+UCA Police Department arrested four suspects in the shooting.
+All four subsequently pleaded guilty.

 Senior Legacy Walk Brick Campaign

 The Senior Walk is located in the courtyard in front of the Student Center.
 Each year, graduates will have the opportunity to purchase bricks as part of their class year.
 For $100, graduates can purchase a brick that will be inscribed with his/her name or the name of a graduate that a purchaser wants to honor.

-Academics
+Academics and rankings

-The university has six distinct colleges offering over 150 majors.
-These colleges are: The College of Business, the College of Education, the College of Fine Arts and Communications, the College of Health and Behavioral Sciences, the College of Liberal Arts, and the College of Natural Sciences and Mathematics.
+The university has six distinct colleges offering nearly 150 majors.
+These colleges are the: College of Arts, Humanities, and Social Sciences, College of Business, the College of Education, the College of Health and Behavioral Sciences, the College of Science and Engineering and the Graduate School.

 In January 2010, UCA mass communication students launched The Fountain (now The Fountain Magazine), a daily source of news and information.
 The student-created website is named "The Fountain", after the historic landmark located on the university's campus.
 The Fountain merged with The Echo UCA's oldest student media outlet in January 2014 to combine print and online resources.
 The Fountain Magazine was created following the merger.